X'Trapolis 100: Changes in passenger seats

 Contrary to what was done in Melbourne, Merval announced a reduction in seat capacity of its trains, to be implemented between October and December 2014.
 This reduction seeks to increase train capacity to meet the growing demand of passengers.
 Although exact figures were not provided, a reduction of approximately 46 seats per train is expected, to be homologated to the 96 that the X'Trapolis Modular has, a model of which 8 units will arrive in 2015 to reinforce Merval's service.

 Antimicrobial trains

-In a pioloto plan between state copper company Codelco and Alstom, one car was modified to include antimicrobial copper in the handrails and contact areas.
+In a pilot plan between state copper company Codelco and Alstom, one car was modified to include antimicrobial copper in the handrails and contact areas.
 The modification, which included the removal of handles and panels, is part of the search for new uses for copper that Codelco carries out as part of its market development plan.

 However, months later, the copper railings were removed and the car returned to its original condition.